khingarthur/Jomacs_terraform_project/README.md

 <h2>STEPS TO VALIDATE THE SETUP<h2>
     To validate this setup, copy and paste the load balancer dns name that is outputed after your resources have been created into your browser.
-    You should get a response Congratulating you for installing Nginix - just like the image below:
+    You should get a response "JOMACS Terraform Project To Install Nginx Complete"

     NOTE: Wait for a while so the the ec2 instance initialises and the user data runs copletely.